sf-dub/scalable_product_manager/readme.txt

 	- Make sure you do not use the database username and password for security reasons.

 5) Run the application by going to the products directory - index.php will run by default e.g. yourwebsite.com/admin/product/

-** Documentation **

-This project is a one page web application written in php, html, css and javascript.
-It provides a secure scalable cloud based solution to upload and view store products.
-It is written proceedurally using one php object which is created in db.php and has a short life-cycle.
-This application could be refactored to include a frontend framework or more php objects.
-The architecture of this web application allows it to handle unlimited products.
-The reason for using minimal objects is performance related.